 Walking is good exercise at any age, but is especially good choice for exercise over 50 as it’s low impact, weight bearing and good for cardio health.
+This post explains the benefits of walking for exercise and gives you a 6 week walking for weight loss over 50 program.

 Low impact exercise